ArpitaAgrahari/Backened-Development/notes/projectmanagement.md

    - C) To avoid any conflicts
    - D) To delegate all tasks to team members

-3. **Open-Ended**: Describe the importance of having the right people on a project team and how it can impact the project's success.

-4. **Open-Ended**: What are some strategies a project manager can use to cultivate a positive team environment?

-5. **True/False**: Understanding different sources of power is essential for a project manager to effectively lead their team.
+3. **True/False**: Understanding different sources of power is essential for a project manager to effectively lead their team.

 Would you like additional questions?